List of Hirax band members

 Hirax is an American thrash metal band from Cypress, California.
-Formed in 1984, the group originally consisted of vocalist Katon W. De Pena, guitarist Bob Savage, bassist Gary Monardo and drummer Brian Keith.
-The band's current lineup includes De Pena alongside bassist Jose Gonzalez, lead guitarist Allan Chan (both since 2024), drummer Mathew Morales and rhythm guitarist Geremi Perez (both since 2025).
+Formed in 1984, the group originally consisted of vocalist Katon W. De Pena, bassist Gary Monardo, guitarist Bob Savage and drummer Brian Keith.
+The band's current lineup includes De Pena alongside bassist Jose Gonzalez (since 2024), drummer Mathew Morales and guitarist Geremi Perez (both since 2025).

 History

 Vocalist Katon W. De Pena has remained a member of Hirax since its formation in 1984, save for a brief hiatus in 1986/1987.

 1984–1988

-After playing together in various bands together for "about four years", vocalist Katon W. De Pena, guitarist Bob Savage, bassist Gary Monardo and drummer Brian Keith formed Hirax in February 1984, recording a self-titled four-track demo in March.
+After playing together in various bands together for "about four years", vocalist Katon W. De Pena, bassist Gary Monardo, guitarist Bob Savage and drummer Brian Keith formed Hirax in February 1984, recording a self-titled four-track demo in March.
 Shortly after recording the demo, Savage and Keith were replaced by Scott Owen and Johnny Tabares, respectively, just a few weeks before a Californian tour in July.
 De Pena claimed that neither musician wanted to play "thrashing power metal" anymore, suggesting that Savage "wanted to do more technical stuff" and that Keith was "just a wimp".
 Shortly after the release of the band's full-length debut Raging Violence at the end of 1985, Tabares was replaced by former Dirty Rotten Imbeciles and Death drummer Eric Brecht, who debuted on the band's second album Hate, Fear and Power that summer.

 Around the time of the second album's release, De Pena left Hirax.
 He subsequently formed a group called Phantasm in September 1986.
 After briefly working with a vocalist known only as "Steve", the remaining members of Hirax brought in former Exodus frontman Paul Baloff to replace De Pena, although he soon left as he did not want to relocate to Los Angeles from San Francisco.
 By early 1987, only Owen and Brecht remained, as Monardo had left to form Cold Blood, with his place taken in Hirax by Sherman Jones.
 Billy Wedgeworth was the band's singer during this period.
 In the summer of 1987, De Pena and Monardo returned to Hirax, having left their new bands.
 Tabares also returned, replacing Brecht on drums.
 The newly reformed lineup released the demo Blasted in Bangkok later that year.
 Around a year later, Hirax disbanded.